 “Installing solar panels on our property allows us to walk the talk,” added Davis.
 “We’re really showcasing our leadership by testing out new technologies that aid in reducing our carbon footprint — something we hope our communities can do as well.”

 DLC hopes to implement similar projects in the future to continue its mission of building a more sustainable business and community.

-“We’re always thinking about how we can leverage innovative technologies across our service territory,” explained Walker.
+“We’re always thinking about how we can leverage innovative technologies across our service territory,” explained Kevin Walker, DLC's chief operating officer.
 “We look forward to future initiatives that will continue to highlight our commitment to sustainability.”